What Are Pulse Surveys and How They Improve Feedback

 How Are Pulse Surveys Delivered?

-Pulse surveys are usually digital communications sent from HR solutions (such as HR Cloud’s Workmates), including mobile apps.
-HR applications with proven capabilities related to polls and surveys are usually a better idea than attempting to send them in email, since these pulse survey tools offer automated scheduling capabilities, reports, and other analytical tools that help managers and executives interpret employees’ feedback.
+Pulse surveys are usually digital communications sent from HR solutions (such as HR Cloud’s Workmates), including mobile apps and collaboration platforms.
+HR applications with proven capabilities related to polls and employee surveys are usually a better idea than attempting to send them in email, since these pulse survey tools offer automated scheduling capabilities, reports, and other analytical tools that help managers and executives interpret employees' feedback.
+These digital tools provide efficient communication channels that make it easy for knowledge workers and employees across all levels to respond quickly.

 One other consideration when designing pulse surveys: It may be worth creating surveys that collect anonymous feedback since this can be a good way to get more honest insights from employees and improve survey response rates.